-This is a question that we often get — “What are the differences between data scrubbing and data cleaning?”
+This is a question that we often get: “What are the differences between data scrubbing and data cleaning?”

-For our purposes, data scrubbing, data cleaning, and data cleansing can be used interchangeably to refer to the same process.
+These terms are used interchangeably, especially in the context of customer data.
 They have the same end goal—to clean up your data and ready it for long-term storage and use within your business.

 Customer Data Quality Impacts Business Processes

-The 5 Steps for Data Scrubbing
+The 5 Steps for Clean Data

 Although each of these steps may be made up of many sub-steps, the standard process of data scrubbing includes:

-- 3. Verification Of Data Cleanliness.
+- Verification Of Data Cleanliness.
 Once you go through the process of data scrubbing, you then have to verify the cleanliness of your customer data.
 This is a secondary audit step that examines the results of the scrubbing process.